Percy Qoboza: Percy Qoboza Award

 The National Association of Black Journalists in the United States awards an annual honor to the journalist who best exemplifies the spirit of Qoboza.
-From their website, "Awarded to a foreign journalist who has done extraordinary work while overcoming tremendous obstacles that contributes to the enrichment, understanding or advancement of people or issues in the African diaspora.
+According to their website, the prize is "[a]warded to a foreign journalist who has done extraordinary work while overcoming tremendous obstacles that contributes to the enrichment, understanding or advancement of people or issues in the African diaspora.
 The honor is not open to journalists working for American-based publications."